-Transportation \\\\\ a lot in the past 100 years.
-When you think about \\\\ of our life, transportation is \\\\\ as it was years ago.
+Transportation a lot in the past 100 years.
+When you think about of our life, transportation is as it was years ago.
 OK, cars, trains and airplanes are faster, but they're not so different than they were 50 years ago.
 Take airplanes, for example.
-I think air \\\\\.
-Fifty years ago, people flew and were given great service.
-Today, you are \\\\\\.
-And look at cars.
-The cars from fifty years ago look nicer than today's ones.
-They still had four wheels, \\\\\ a steering wheel.
-I think transportation will really only \\\\\ more personal.
-I'm waiting for \\\\\ mini-copter.
+I think air .
+Fifty years ago, people flew and a in hasn't changed lot Transportation really the past 100 years. in When think changes other you about areas of our life, transportation it as same the much pretty is was years ago.
+OK, cars, trains and airplanes are faster, but they they're so than were not different 50 years ago.
+Take airplanes, for example.
+I think air travel has got worse. flew people, ago years Fifty were and given great service.
+Today, you are like sardines in a can.
+And look at cars. from cars The nicer look ago years fifty than today's ones.
+They wheels four had still and petrol used, had a steering wheel.
+I think transportation will really only personal change when it becomes more.
+I'm waiting for my own jet pack of mini-copter.